 “12th is Okay, but getting into a good college is the real challenge.”

 “College is fine but only when you get through MBA/UPSC will you overcome the real challenge.”

 These three golden statements describe our lives at every point of time.
-Our lives are one circle which begin from MBA/UPSC and end on UPSC/MBA.
+Our lives are one circle that begins with MBA/UPSC and ends on UPSC/MBA.

 We are like Doraemons who are now on a failing spree and can no more tackle Nobita’s wishes.

 If you’re doing Indian society right then you might relate because Indian parents will be the same everywhere.
 They all seem to possess this wonderful skill of prediction.
 Like my parents very often predict my future to tell me that I will fail considerable times in my life if I don’t take their advice seriously.